Forming Your Business Out-of-state

 - If you decide not to voluntarily register with

 the California Secretary of State, you will be required to

 register when you hire employees or sell items.
-Both the Employment Development Department and the Board of Equalization
+Both the Employment Development Department and the Dept. of Tax and Fee Administration

 will request your state ID number.

 - Foreign corporations and LLCs cannot get Small Business Certification to sell to the State.